Ebazhanov/linkedin-skill-assessments-quizzes/sharepoint/sharepoint-quiz.md

 - [x] Microsoft 365 admin centre
 - [ ] Microsoft 365 Security

 #### Q10.
-You want to use powershell to retrieve a list of users that are members of the Viewers group in a SharePoint site.
+You want to use PowerShell to retrieve a list of users that are members of the Viewers group in a SharePoint site.
 Which command do you use?

 - [ ] `Get -SPUserSettingsProviderManager -Web 'https://sharepoint.contoso.com' -Group 'Viewers'`
 - [ ] `Get -SPUser 'https://sharepoint.contoso.com' -Group 'Viewers'`